tarwn/lessthandot-hugo/blogs/content/posts/2012-09-04-plan-cache-effects-when-dropping.md

 In many cases, the cache can be left to recycling plans as it sees fit.
 However, in large cache intense needs, or in cases where large plans consume significant space in the cache, planning to clear specific plans as we have shown today can have value.
 Taking into account a zero downtime SQL Server, this method can also prove valuable as opposed to some methods when administrators will restart SQL Server or run a FREEPROCCACHE to clear all the plans and allow the plans to compile back to cache.

-Also, as a reality check, dropping columns doesn’t happen daily or in some cases, yearly.
+Also, as a reality check, dropping columns doesn't happen daily or in some cases, yearly.
 Given the needs for dropping columns is so rare, this is not a good automated process candidate.
 These types of plan cache manipulation and topics should always be review with great scrutiny and manually executed based on the findings such as the ones we have shown here in this article.